-Command Description Mode a

-enable Enters the privileged EXEC mode.
-UE

-end Gets the CLI user control back to the privileged execution mode or user execution mode.
-Any

-Command Description Mode a exit(configuration) Exits any configuration mode to the previously highest mode in the CLI mode hierarchy.
-(All) exit(EXEC) Closes an active terminal session by logging off the switch.
-UE quit Closes an active terminal session by logging off the switch.
-UE a.
+Command Description enable Enters the privileged EXEC mode.
+UE end Gets the CLI user control back to the privileged execution mode or user execution mode. exit(configuration) Exits any configuration mode to the previously highest mode in the CLI mode hierarchy.
+(All) exit(EXEC) Closes an active terminal session by logging off the switch. mode simple Selects the simple mode as the start up mode. mode-change confirm Confirms the mode selection. quit Closes an active terminal session by logging off the switch.

+a.
 For the meaning of each Mode abbreviation, see Mode Types on page 79.